-- i Natural materials such as timber, timber boards/panels and stonework are recommended Locallysourced and sustainable materials are encouraged Resources such as 'Ecospecifier' can assis - ii Use of colorbond, zinc or zincalume cladding will be assessed on a case-by-case basis on its merit.
-Heritage colours will not be supported - iii Where exposed metalwork is proposed, raw galvanised finishes a e acceptable - iv Materials which are lightweight and have a texture or board pattern are preferred - v Masonry materials may reach a maximum height of 3 6m for all homes.
-Departures from this requirement will be assessed based on their merit, however the intent is to avoid two-storey brick walls - vi Excessive use of smooth clay-brick masonry is discouraged, as are large areas of any heavyweight finis
+- i.
+Natural materials such as timber, timber boards/panels and stonework are recommended.
+Locallysourced and sustainable materials are encouraged.
+Resources such as 'Ecospecifier' can assist. - ii.
+Use of colorbond, zinc or zincalume cladding will be assessed on a case-by-case basis on its merit.
+Heritage colours will not be supported.

+iii.
+Where exposed metalwork is proposed, raw galvanised finishes are acceptable.

+iv.
+Materials which are lightweight and have a texture or board pattern are preferred.

-If masonry is proposed, split-face blockwork, rammed earth, precast concrete or stone is preferred - vii Renders and 'bagged' finishes a e acceptable if of an appropriate quality and applied to a quality substrate Cement sheet and 'blueboard' are discouraged Masonry and foam claddings are preferred as substrates to renders - viii Refer to the Façade Design section of these guidelines for extent and variety of materials required
+- v.
+Masonry materials may reach a maximum height of 3.6m for all homes.
+Departures from this requirement will be assessed based on their merit, however the intent is to avoid two-storey brick walls. - vi.
+Excessive use of smooth clay-brick masonry is discouraged, as are large areas of any heavyweight finish.
+If masonry is proposed, split-face blockwork, rammed earth, precast concrete or stone is preferred. - vii.
+Renders and 'bagged' finishes are acceptable if of an appropriate quality and applied to a quality substrate.
+Cement sheet and 'blueboard' are discouraged.
+Masonry and foam claddings are preferred as substrates to renders. - viii.
+Refer to the Façade Design section of these guidelines for extent and variety of materials required.